postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ### Testing cookies

-You can test if a cookie is present in the response:
+Test if a cookie is present in the response:

 ```js
 pm.test("Cookie JSESSIONID is present", () => {